PythonCoderUnicorn/SugaryDrinks/README.md

 A dataset for North American beverages and their sugar content

 ## Companies
-tim hortons, mcdonalds, orange julius
+tim hortons, mcdonalds, orange julius, jugo juice

 ### Excluded drinks